Pinterest Analytics: 4 Important Metrics To Track Every Month

 Monthly sessions are important to review so you can get a monthly view of how your website/blog traffic is performing.

-Therefore sessions are a great metric to review if you have a goal to join a larger advertising network.
+Therefore sessions are a great metric to review if you have a goal to join a larger advertising network so you can earn a monthly income.

-This number represents the sessions that Pinterest generated, which is different than the total sessions generated in a given month.
+Sessions represent the number of user visits that Pinterest generated to your website, which is different than the total sessions generated in a given month.

 Where to find Pinterest Sessions: